Enter your e-mail and password:

 With recent enhancements to Flight Controllers (feed-forward) providing superb performance, but quite sensitive to packet loss, every little help.

-The first Ghost Transmitter is a ‘JR’ style module, with an integrated OLED display and Joystick.
-Configure it seamlessly without the need to interact with Lua scripts.Depending upon the region, up to 350mW of RF power may be emitted through two supplied short-dipole antennas.
+The first Ghost Transmitter is a ‘Lite Tx’ style module, with an integrated OLED display and Joystick.
+Configure it seamlessly without the need to interact with Lua scripts.Depending upon the region, up to 350mW of RF power may be emitted through supplied short-dipole antenna.
 Antenna diversity is the default mode of operation, but the single antenna mode is a menu option away.A simple menu system shows all critical parameters, including a spectrum analyzer, and a real-time display of system latency, from R/C Tx to Flight Controller.

 Size matters.
 The Ghost Átto receiver weighs in at about 0.6g, and is only 14.8 x 11.5mm, a 15% smaller footprint than its closest competitor.